TRADITIONAL HUNGARIAN GOULASH (GULYÁSLEVES)

 - ½ cup fresh parsley leaves, finely chopped

-- In a large cast iron Dutch oven, heat lard over medium-high heat.
-When the lard starts shimmering, add onions and cook for 8 minutes.
+- In a cast iron Dutch oven, heat the paprika seed oil, then add the onions and cook for 8 minutes.
 Stir often so they don’t burn.
 If they start browning, add a tablespoon of water.